 Braking is handled by discs for all four wheels, while the suspension is handled by MacPherson struts for the front, double wishbones for the rear.

 For the latest car launches, and more car reviews, keep it here on Philkotse.com.

-The Subaru Outback 2022 Philippines is a five-seater crossover-like wagon propelled by a flat-four engine and is equipped with a symmetrical all-wheel-drive system.
+The Subaru Outback 2023 Philippines is a five-seater crossover-like wagon propelled by a flat-four engine and is equipped with a symmetrical all-wheel-drive system.
 It is the ideal vehicle for adventurous folks as it provides ample ground clearance, as well as an outgoing, outdoorsy exterior design.
-For the latest sixth-generation model, it now comes with Subaru EyeSight 4.0.
-This means that it now has autonomous emergency steering, a lane centering function, a driver monitoring system with attention alerts, among others.
+The latest sixth-generation model comes with Subaru EyeSight 4.0, and it now comes with improvements to its multi-info display and infotainment user interface.

 Subaru Philippines is offering the Outback in one variant only priced at Php 2,380,000.
 It has a dimension that spans 4,870 mm in length, 1,875 mm in width, and 1,675 mm in height, with a wheelbase of 2,745 mm.
 Locally, this Japanese wagon goes up against the likes of the Volkswagen Santana GTS and Mazda6 Sports Wagon.